An overview of our commitments...

 - We have a reuse policy for wood and infrastructure

-The introduction of Lambeth Council’s Social Value Policy later this year will require all companies commissioned for the event to demonstrate social value which includes environmental considerations.
+The introduction of Lambeth Council’s Social Value Policy requires all companies commissioned for the event to demonstrate social value which includes environmental considerations.

 We welcome new and innovative approaches to supporting our goals towards becoming more sustainable and invite other organisations to come forward to support our pledge.

 Festival Vision: 2025 Pledge